Freezerburn/JBacon/README.md

 JBacon
 ======

-A Functional Reactive Programming library inspired by Bacon.js (https://github.com/raimohanska/bacon.js)
+A Functional Reactive Programming library inspired by Bacon.js (https://github.com/raimohanska/bacon.js).
+And by "inspired by", what I actually mean is "ported pretty much directly without DOM interaction, because Java doesn't interact with the DOM".

 // TODO: Description :D